 Introduction

 Hazardous materials, like automotive batteries, can be very dangerous if not handled properly.
-As an eCommerce shipper, it’s important to know how to handle them safely to protect people and the environment.
+As an eCommerce shipper, it’s essential to know how to handle them safely to protect people and the environment.
 In this blog, we will go over hazard classes and what each contains, what hazard class automotive batteries are in, and how to properly handle automotive batteries when it comes time to ship them.

 What are the Hazard Classes?